3 Big Tools to Tame the Many Features of Big Data

 Pentaho Business Analytics

 Pentaho –a software platform, a la JasperSoft, is making it more convenient for businesses to absorb and retain valuable information from new sources.
-It began its journey in the form of a report generating engine and has branched out into the world of big data.
+It began its journey in the form of a report-generating engine and has branched out into the world of big data.
 The Pentaho's tool is capable of handling popular NoSQL databases like Cassandra and MongoDB and also offers software for retrieving HBase data and HDFS file data from Hadoop clusters.
 Its graphical programming interface, better known as Pentaho Data Integration or Kettle, is one of Pentaho’s more intriguing tools.
 Totally integrated with Hadoop and other vital sources, Pentaho helps in the writing of codes and their execution on the cluster.

 Karmasphere Studio and Analyst

 Karmasphere Studio is typically a set of plug-ins developed on top of Eclipse.
 This specialized IDE is being used for creating and running Hadoop jobs and serves as a valuable developer tool.
 Fully equipped to handle the steps in the lifecycle of a Hadoop job, the many features offered by Karmasphere include the Karmasphere Analyst—a tool that is specifically employed for simplifying the task of going through all the data present in a Hadoop cluster.
-Along with functional subroutines like uncompressing log files (zipped), the Karmasphere Studio and Analyst is responsible for introducing many other useful building blocks and tools for programming Hadoop jobs
+Along with functional subroutines like uncompressing log files (zipped), the Karmasphere Studio and Analyst are responsible for introducing many other useful building blocks and tools for programming Hadoop jobs to perfection.

 Talend Open Studio